Range of services for non-business clients

 If the transaction cannot be settled immediately on a payment-versus-payment basis, customers can facilitate the later settlement of the transaction by providing the bank account details (IBAN and BIC) of the beneficial owner (may not necessarily be the submitting party).

-The Bundesbank generally accepts inpayments from any individual to be credited to an account held at the Bundesbank by a public administration or a charitable institution.
+The Bundesbank generally accepts inpayments from any individual to be credited to an account held at the Bundesbank by a public administration.
 This means that not only the account holder, but basically also any third party, is able to make an inpayment to such a Bundesbank account, provided that the account holder is the final beneficiary of the payment.

 Payments to accounts held at the Bundesbank are to be made using a payment form (form 3179) or a neutral credit transfer / payment form, which the inpayer has obtained from the beneficiary.
 In the case of pre-printed credit transfer / payment forms, it is important to ensure that the form is intended for use with a Bundesbank account, as the Bundesbank does not accept payments from non-business clients to be credited to an account held with another credit institution.